 Regeneration- water softener uses resin beads to remove hard minerals in the water.
 After some time the resin beads are coated with hard minerals making them not soften water properly.
 So the beads require to be cleaned.
 So the cleaning of resin beads using brine solution is called regeneration.

-Resin cleaning– resin beads are meant to remove hard minerals in the hard water.
+Resin cleaning: resin beads are meant to remove hard minerals from hard water.
 There are other contaminants present in water like iron and sediments that resin beads are not capable of removing.
 The contaminants coat the resin beads, making them ineffective.
 The resin beads require to be cleaned to remove contaminants, and this can only be done using a backwash cycle or cleaning using a resin cleaner.

 The backwash is mostly done before you run regeneration.
 During backwash water runs through the resin tank upward at a fast speed to flush out iron, dirt, and sediment from resin beads and out to the drain.

-This helps removes iron and sediment out of resin beads.
+This helps remove iron and sediment from resin beads.